 How Do You Entertain Young Kids Who Have to Stay Home?

-As I write this during the COVID-19 pandemic of 2020, my children are two (almost three) and five and a half.
+As I write this during the pandemic in 2020, my children are two (almost three) and five and a half.
 I’m lucky that they are at the age where they are not babies, but they are also not old enough for online school.
 They have friends, but home is still the center of their universe.
 Still, there is only so much Netflix they can watch, and at this age they are full of energy.